openvinotoolkit/openvino/README.md

 - **Inference Optimization**: Boost deep learning performance in computer vision, automatic speech recognition, generative AI, natural language processing with large and small language models, and many other common tasks.
-- **Flexible Model Support**: Use models trained with popular frameworks such as PyTorch, TensorFlow, ONNX, Keras, and PaddlePaddle.
+- **Flexible Model Support**: Use models trained with popular frameworks such as PyTorch, TensorFlow, ONNX, Keras, PaddlePaddle, and JAX/Flax.
 Directly integrate models built with transformers and diffusers from the Hugging Face Hub using Optimum Intel.
 Convert and deploy models without original frameworks.
 - **Broad Platform Compatibility**: Reduce resource demands and efficiently deploy on a range of platforms from edge to cloud.
 OpenVINO™ supports inference on CPU (x86, ARM), GPU (OpenCL capable, integrated and discrete) and AI accelerators (Intel NPU).
 - **Community and Ecosystem**: Join an active community contributing to the enhancement of deep learning performance across various domains.